taskflow/taskflow/doc/cookbook/dynamic_tasking.md

-# Spawn a Task Dependency Graph at Runtime
+# C5: Spawn a Task Dependency Graph at Runtime

 It is very common for a parallel program to spawn task dependency graphs at runtime.
 In Cpp-Taskflow, we call this *dynamic tasking*.
-In this tutorial, we are going to demonstrate how to enable dynamic tasking in Cpp-Taskflow.
+In this chapter, we are going to demonstrate how to enable dynamic tasking in Cpp-Taskflow.

 + [Subflow Dependency Graph](#subflow-dependency-graph)